-all of the Galápagos, given its proximity to the airport on Baltra.
+Santa Cruz is the main tourism hub for all of the Galápagos, given its proximity to the airport on Baltra.

-human population and is the main tourism hub in the archipelago.
+Puerto Ayora is the heart and soul of the Galápagos Islands' human population and is the main tourism hub in the archipelago.

-- leaving only their shell behind. - > Visit the Charles Darwin Research Station
+- > Lava tubes -enormous tunnels created by lava flows leaving only their shell behind. - > Visit the Charles Darwin Research Station